-If you need immediate support or assistance, please contact the Behavior Intervention and Resource Team (BIRT).
-BIRT offers crisis intervention services and support for individual students.
+If you need immediate support or assistance, please contact the Student Assessment, Facilitation and Evaluation (SAFE) team.
+SAFE offers crisis intervention services and support for individual students.

 Student concerns are important to us.
 MVC strives to facilitate open communication and accountability.
 If an informal resolution is not satisfactory, a current or potential student, or group of students, may submit a complaint/grievance if they reasonably believe they have been subject to unjust action, denied rights as a student, or discriminated against by a college office or employee.
 The Dean of Student Development and Wellness will contact you within a few business days of receiving the report.

 If you've had an incident with or have concerns about another student for issues such as academic dishonesty, concerning behaviors, or conduct, complete the Student of Concern report form.
 This form is not meant to address emergencies.
 A report may not necessarily require disciplinary action, but any incident or conduct violation should be reported to determine whether action is warranted.

 Grade, Registration and Financial Aid Appeals

 Academic waivers, extenuating circumstances petitions, and appeals regarding financial aid grants, registration dates and more can be accessed online through Admissions & Records.